lankm/uta-dbms/proj2/docs/report.md

 - Logical Error 3: Library memory leak instability

   The provided code and library from the skeleton code NEVER frees any dynamically allocated memory.
 This causes the operating system to mistake memory values if executions of the program are done back-to-back.
 Time must be given for the operating system to clean up the programs unfreed memory.
 This was tested extensivly and was determined through multiple means:

   - tid values passed to a given thread could be non-existent in the txt file.
 Causing an operation of an invalid tid to try to gain an invalid mutex lock.
 This was confirmed multiple times and causes the thread with the invalid tid to hang the entire program.
 The int returned from string2int is incorrect.
   - malloc calls fail more often directly after a previous execution.
 The skeleton code rarely tests for a successful malloc call, instead it segfaults due to trying to access a null pointer.
 The dynamic memory allocation is located in the library and is not our responsibility to rewrite the entire framework from scratch.
 This occurs primarily during param creation.
 Again this was tested by printing out the ptr value from malloc and it is occasionally null which will always cause a segfault if not checked for.
 Additional checks were put in place to mitigate this.
+    At runtime, stopping the program with CTRL + Z and starting it again with fg often breaks a non-deadlock hang.

 - Logical error 4: remove_tx() never removed a transaction

   a bug was found in remove_tx() which caused it to never remove a transaction.
 This was due to both pointers always pointing to the same transaction.
-When the transaction found nextr it is set to nextr which does nothing. additionally the special case for the first transaction was not originally considered by the skeleton code.
+When the transaction found nextr it is set to nextr which does nothing.
+Additionally, the special case for the first transaction was not originally considered by the skeleton code.
 It would have required double pointers with the original method.

 - Logical error 5: general logical errors with the skeleton code